Tilia cordata: Ecology

 In Britain Tilia cordata, traditionally called pry, is considered an indicator of ancient woodland, and is becoming increasingly rare.
 Owing to its rarity, a number of woods have been given SSSI status.
-Cocklode Wood, part of the Bardney Limewoods, is the best surviving spread of medieval small leaved limes in England.
+Cocklode Wood, part of the Bardney Limewoods in Lincolnshire, is the best surviving spread of medieval small leaved limes in England.
 Another site is Shrawley Wood in Worcestershire.
 Small-leaved lime was once regarded as holy and good for carving.